uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

 ::

-   size_t vklGetIntervalIteratorSize(VKLSampler sampler);
+   size_t vklGetIntervalIteratorSize(VKLIntervalIteratorContext context);

-   size_t vklGetIntervalIteratorSize4(VKLSampler sampler);
+   size_t vklGetIntervalIteratorSize4(VKLIntervalIteratorContext context);

-   size_t vklGetIntervalIteratorSize8(VKLSampler sampler);
+   size_t vklGetIntervalIteratorSize8(VKLIntervalIteratorContext context);

-   size_t vklGetIntervalIteratorSize16(VKLSampler sampler);
+   size_t vklGetIntervalIteratorSize16(VKLIntervalIteratorContext context);

 The values these functions return may change depending on the parameters set on ``sampler``.

 Open VKL also provides a conservative maximum size over all volume types as a preprocessor definition (``VKL_MAX_INTERVAL_ITERATOR_SIZE``).
-This is particularly useful for stack-based allocation in ISPC.
-Open VKL will attempt to detect the native vector width using ``TARGET_WIDTH``, which is defined in recent versions of ISPC.
+For ISPC use cases, Open VKL will attempt to detect the native vector width using ``TARGET_WIDTH``, which is defined in recent versions of ISPC, to provide a less conservative size.

 Intervals can then be processed by calling ``vklIterateInterval`` as long as the returned lane masks indicates that the iterator is still within the volume: